 Ethos Sport’s highly successful flagship initiative, Team Army, is endorsed by the Ministry of Defence and we work in partnership with a growing number of companies, and the Service sports boards which regulate all sport played in the Armed Forces.

-In a Smart City key services collaborate in real-time, optimise the use of resources and deliver efficient services.
+In Future Cities, key services collaborate in real-time, optimise the use of resources and deliver efficient services.
 Costs are reduced, as are energy use and carbon footprint – everyone wins!

 For further information please contact Martin de Heaver